 However I didn’t quite like the idea that I have to deep-fry the wings twice as suggested.

 The reason was obvious – since there was a fair amount of fat beneath the skin of each chicken wing, I didn’t want to add on more.
 Alternatively, I pan-fried them in a frying pan which required only a little cooking oil – just enough to lubricate the pan.

 Did I compromise the taste and texture of the dish by doing that?
 Certainly not.
-In fact, pan-frying helped to retain moisture of the meat better – leaving them crispier on the outside, juicy and tender in the inside.
+In fact, pan-frying helped to retain moisture of the meat better – leaving them crispier on the outside and still juicy and tender inside.